boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 The value of tcpOptionsFull IE should be encoded in fewer octets as per the guidelines in {{Section 6.2 of !RFC7011}}.

-Implementations of tcpSharedOptionExID16 and tcpSharedOptionExID32 IEs are assumed to be provided with a list of valid Experiment IDs {{IANA-TCP-EXIDs}}.
+Implementations of tcpSharedOptionExID16, tcpSharedOptionExID32, tcpSharedOptionExID16List, and tcpSharedOptionExID32List IEs are assumed to be provided with a list of valid ExIDs {{IANA-TCP-EXIDs}}.
 How that list is maintained is implementation-specific.
 Absent that list, an implementation can't autonomously determine whether an ExID is present and, if so, whether it is 2- or 4-byte length.

-If a TCP Flow contains packets with a mix of 2-byte and 4-byte Experiment IDs, the same Template Record is used with both tcpSharedOptionExID16 and tcpSharedOptionExID32 IEs.
+If a TCP Flow contains packets with a mix of 2-byte and 4-byte ExIDs, the same Template Record is used with both tcpSharedOptionExID16 and tcpSharedOptionExID32 IEs.

+In order to make use of the reduced-size encoding in the presence of tcpSharedOptionExID16List or tcpSharedOptionExID32List IEs, the Exporter MUST NOT set to 1 the shared TCP options (Kind=253 or 254) flags of the tcpOptionsFull IE that is reported for the same Flow.

 # Examples {#sec-examples}